Hunger is likely to be the main driver of stone juggling in otters, new research has shown.

 However, while the new research showed that young and older otters tended to juggle more than reproductive adults, these frequent jugglers were no better at solving food puzzles — suggesting the practice does not hone foraging skills.

-Instead, the study showed that otters juggle more when hungry, in anticipation of feeding times in captivity – suggesting that it could be excitement for food.
+Instead, the study showed that otters juggle more when hungry, in anticipation of feeding times in captivity – suggesting that it could be exciting for food.

 The study is published in Royal Society Open Science on Wednesday, May 6, 2020.